 How to use this ranking

-Use this page as a routing tool:
+Use this page as a ranking snapshot and routing tool:

 - If a team is high-ranked and high-demand, prioritize ticket, hotel, and viewing content.